Approaches to Degree Planning Software

 They typically:

-- may be less adaptable when students deviate from expected pathways
+- are less flexible when students deviate from standard pathways

 3. Constraint-based sequencing

-Constraint-based sequencing systems generate forward-looking study plans dynamically from curriculum rules and student context.
+Generate study plans dynamically based on curriculum rules and student context.

 Key trade-offs